Mahendran-R-000/Mahendran-R-000/README.md

  # About me

 <p>
- 💖 &emsp; Passionate about crafting code and exploring new realms of technology<br/><br/>
- 🌟 &emsp; Enthralled by the magic of coding and the joy of sharing knowledge <br/><br/>
- 📧 &emsp; Connect with me anytime: mahendran.06335@gmail.com<br/><br/>
+ 🚀&emsp; Ambitious Computer Science Engineering Student | Exploring Cutting-Edge Technologies 🌐

+🔍&emsp; Dynamic CS engineering student with strong programming, data structures, and algorithms foundation.
+Curious about AI, ML, and DL advancements, thriving on solving complex problems with innovative solutions.

+🤖 &emsp;Focus on Large Language Models (LLMs) and Prompt Engineering, using NLP to build ethical intelligent systems, redefining human-computer interaction.

+💻&emsp; Proficient in full-stack web development, excelling in frontend (HTML, CSS, JS, React) and backend (Java, Node.js, Springboot, Express.js) technologies, ensuring robust, scalable, and user-friendly applications.

+📚&emsp; Lifelong learner, staying updated with research, participating in workshops, and engaging in hackathons to refine skills and expand knowledge, aiming to contribute to impactful projects addressing real-world challenges.

 💬 &emsp; Have an inquiry or just want to chat?
 [Reach out to me here](https://github.com/mahendran-r-000/mahendran-r-000/issues).